 But, if you still want to know what is considered a confirmed or unconfirmed kill, here is an explanation.
 A confirmed kill is when you shoot somebody, and someone else was there to witness it.
 An unconfirmed kill is when you shoot somebody, and either no one was there to witness it, or you aren’t sure if it was really who killed them.
+Sometimes, a kill may be confirmed through forensic evidence or by analyzing the shot’s trajectory.

 How are sniper kills confirmed?

 What’s not clear is whether the supposed witnesses are identified in these reports and whether anyone bothers to check with them to confirm the report is accurate.
-Since the military says they don’t keep official or unofficial tallies of such things, it’s possible to make a reasonable assumption that they do not double-check the reported kills (unless perhaps a high-value target and they need to confirm the target is really dead, then maybe they do more investigation of the reported kill).
+Since the military says they don’t keep official or unofficial tallies of such things, it’s possible to make a reasonable assumption that they do not double-check the reported kills (unless perhaps a high-value target and they need to confirm the target is dead, then maybe they do more investigation of the reported kill).

 - The German Air Force in World War II, the Luftwaffe, constantly gave false kill claims.
 This was so bad that the German Army’s propaganda detachment complained about these bogus numbers.
 In reality, Luftwaffe confirmed kills were 50% lower than originally claimed.